 Nordic Lys Skjerf, 2020, single colour wool/acrylic blend with silk mohair accent, commissioned.

-Desert Sands Woolie, 2020, single colour wool/acrylic blend with silk mohair accent, commissioned by a film director.
+Desert Sands Woolie, 2020, single colour wool/acrylic blend with silk mohair accent, commissioned.

 Nordic Sol, 2020, single colour cotton with two-wool, collected by an artist in Italy.

 Denison Borealis Blanket, 2018, dip-dye alpaca, wool bland.

 Delicious and soft wool plaid, which can warm even on the coldest days and it does not scratch.

 I use it both as a blanket, bedspread and plaid and since wool is unique in being able to insulate against both heat and cold, it is in use all year round.
 Wool is nature’s own choice of clothes, and therefore also my choice. -John Wagner, Denmark

 The knitted scarf we received was crafted of fibers balanced just right together.
 Not just the colors but the combinations of material working in harmony and creating a piece that is timeless!